 An Inconvenient Truth: How The Obama Administration Became Earth's Largest Arms Dealer

-With the Obama presidency in its final year, there is one central element of his foreign policy that has received little attention – the dramatic acceleration of lethal weapons exports by the U.S. military and defense contractors.
+Throughout the Obama presidency, and still to this day, there is one central element of his foreign policy that received little attention – the dramatic acceleration of lethal weapons exports by the U.S. military and defense contractors.

-The Obama administration has approved more lethal weapon sales to more foreign countries than any U.S. administration since World War II.
+The Obama administration approved more lethal weapon sales to more foreign countries than any U.S. administration since World War II.
 Many billions more than G.W.
 Bush's administration, in fact.
-And some of these sales will likely result in unintended consequences i.e. "blowback" – especially as more than 60 percent of them have gone to the Middle East and Persian Gulf.
+And some of these sales will likely result in unintended consequences, i.e., "blowback" – especially as more than 60 percent of them went to the Middle East and Persian Gulf.

-On May 23rd, President Obama announced at a press conference in Hanoi that the U.S. would be lifting its decades-long embargo on sales of lethal weapons to Vietnam.
-Such a reversal in U.S. foreign policy raises questions: How does the U.S. arms export market actually work?
+In 2016, President Obama announced at a press conference in Hanoi that the U.S. would be lifting its decades-long embargo on sales of lethal weapons to Vietnam.
+Such a reversal in U.S. foreign policy raised questions: How does the U.S. arms export market actually work?
 Which companies in the military-industrial complex profit from these sales?
 Who really ends up with U.S. weapons?
 And most importantly, how many of those weapons could eventually be used against us?

 |Global Research: Centre For Research On Globalization|